mmmorris1975/aws-runas/docs/quickstart.md

 The `web_identity_auth_url` parameter is the URL of the authentication endpoint for yor specific identity provider.
 The `web_identity_client_id` and `web_identity_redirect_uri` parameters are OIDC-specific configuration for your identity provider.
 The `role_arn` parameter is the AWS ARN of the IAM role you will assume after the OIDC authentication is complete.
-You should be able to get the necessary values for both of these parameters from the person or team responsible for managing your AWS accounts.
+You should be able to get the necessary values for all of these parameters from the person or team responsible for managing your AWS accounts.
 The `web_identity_username` parameter is optional, but is a handy shortcut to supply your username to the OIDC provider, instead of getting prompted for it each time you need to authenticate to your OIDC identity provider.